Waitaki Heritage Fund

 - Full or partial demolition of a heritage building; and

 How to apply

-This fund is closed.
-It opens for applications again on 1 July 2022.
+This fund is currently closed.
+It opens again for applications on 1 November 2022.

 Printable form: Waitaki Heritage Fund Application Form

 If you are considering applying to the heritage fund, contact our Heritage Advisor who can provide with support and advice

 Recent grant projects